stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Manually provisioned VM
 -----------------------

-In case where you can’t use infra-vms to deploy your wazuh-manager but you want to configure host using kayobe, there are some tips (note that depending on your setup this don’t have to always apply):
+In case where you can’t use infra-vms to deploy your wazuh-manager VM but you want to configure host using kayobe, there are some tips (note that depending on your setup this don’t have to always apply):

 * Depending on preferences host have to be part of some group in inventory. ``infra vm`` group still seems as best choice